Marathon Man: Bandon resident runs the original course in Athens

 But he made it, running that historic race in 1996.

-Over the years, Settles completed other marathons while also running local events.
+Over the years, Littles completed other marathons while also running local events.
 Then he and Goodell set their sights on Boston again.

 “We were going to do Boston when we were 60,” he said.